 - Full Kitchen

 - Dining Area

-When you enter the two-bedroom villa, you’re greeted by a large oblong room that offers a kitchen, dining area, and living room.
+When you enter the two-bedroom villa, you’re greeted by an open space with a kitchen, dining area, and living room.

 Since this room is a lock-off, it has a separate kitchenette.

 One of the things we love most about staying in the deluxe studio is the split bath.
 One side of the bath offers a tub, shower combination, and a large vanity area.

 The opposite side of the bath has a walk-in shower.
 You might also notice the high-end finishes.
 The rooms are a step above other resorts at Walt Disney World.

 A sizeable closet is home to extra pillows, an iron, an ironing board, a safe, and a luggage stand.